What Is A No-Closing-Cost Mortgage And Should You Get One?

 A no-closing-cost mortgage can also be a good idea for borrowers who know they probably won’t stay in their homes for more than 5 years.
 This can be a good way to save on some of the upfront costs.

 The downside to this type of mortgage is that you aren’t eliminating your closing costs, you’re just delaying them.
-This can sometimes lead to higher mortgage origination fees and a higher interest rate than you would’ve ended up with had you just paid the closing costs out of pocket.
+This can sometimes lead to higher mortgage origination fees and a higher interest rate than you might end up with had you just paid the closing costs out of pocket.

 Who Offers No-Closing-Cost Mortgages?

-Many lenders other no-closing-cost mortgages to borrowers, including Quicken Loans®.
+Many lenders offer no-closing-cost mortgages to borrowers,.
 At closing, you’ll roll the associated costs into your mortgage.
 This will increase your interest rate and your monthly payments.

 What Types Of Homeowners Benefit Most From No-Closing-Cost Mortgages?